code-with-amitk/Code-examples/Operating_Systems/Windows/Active_Directory/Terms/README.md

 <a name=sam></a>
 ### samAccountName
+#### User
-- User Logon Name in Pre-Windows 2000.
+- Logon Name in Pre-Windows 2000.
 SamAccountName must be unique among all security principal objects within the domain.
 Logon name format is : DomainName\testUser
+#### Computer/Device/Machine Object
+- sAMAccountName attribute of a [computer object](/Operating_Systems/Windows/Active_Directory/Computer_Object) is the NetBIOS name of the computer with a trailing dollar sign, `$`, appended.
+AD maintains index in database on sAMAccountName
+- **why $ at end?**
+  - Machine accounts are always given a trailing dollar sign "$" in their sAMAccountName attribute; this causes them to not be enumerated by certain APIs
+  - Computer account and user account can have same names & to identify computer account this is used.
+-

 <a name=upn></a>
 ### UPN / Universal Principal Name